huntabyte/shadcn-svelte/apps/www/src/content/components/data-table.md

 </script>
 ```

-We're just passing the `id` to our actions component, but you could pass whatever information you need to take actions on the row.
+We're just passing the `id` to our actions component, but you could pass whatever information you need to perform actions on the row.
 In this example, we could use the `id` to make a DELETE request to our API to delete the payment.

 </Steps>